 - Anaesthesiology MMed (Anaes)

 - Clinical Pharmacology MMed (Clin Pharm)

 - Community Health MMed (Comm Health)

 - Dermatology MMed (Derm)

 - Emergency Medicine MMed (Em Med)

 - Family Medicine MMed (Fam Med)

 - Internal Medicine MMed (Int)

 - Medical Genetics MMed (Med Gen)

 - Neurology MMed (Neurol)

 - Neurosurgery MMed (Neurosur)

 - Nuclear Medicine MMed (Nuc Med)

 - Obstetrics and Gynaecology MMed (O and G)

 - Occupational Medicine MMed (Occ Med)

 - Ophthalmology MMed (Ophth)

 - Orthopaedics MMed (Orthop)

 - Otorhinolaryngology MMed (ORL)

 - Paediatrics and Child Health MMed (Paed)

 - Paediatric Surgery MMed (Paed Surg)

 - Pathology (Anatomical) MMed (Anat Path)

 - Pathology (Chemical) MMed (Chem Path)

 - Pathology (Clinical) MMed (Clin Path)

 - Pathology (Forensic) MMed (Forens Path)

 - Pathology (Haematological) MMed (Haem Path)

 - Pathology (Microbiological) MMed (Microbiol Path)

 - Pathology (Virological) MMed (Virol Path)

 - Plastic and Reconstructive Surgery MMed (Plast and Recons)

 - Psychiatry MMed (Psych)

 - Radiation Oncology MMed (Rad Onc)

 - Radiological Diagnosis MMed (Rad D)

 - Surgery MMed (Surg)

 - Thoracic Surgery MMed (Thor Surg)

 - Urology MMed (Urol)

-- For admission to the MMed degree programme, a candidate shall have held an MB,ChB degree from this University or another qualification deemed sufficient by this University for at least three years prior to application, and must be registered with the Health Professions Council of South Africa as a medical practitioner.
-Prospective candidates in the following fields of study also shall have completed the ATLS/ACLS/PALS or APLS: Anaesthesiology, Neurosurgery, Emergency Medicine, Otorhinolaryngology, Orthopaedics, and Plastic and Reconstructive Surgery. - Written applications must be submitted, and Senate or the Executive Committee, acting on behalf of Senate, shall decide whether a student is to be admitted to the MMed programme. - Candidates who apply for training posts at the Tygerberg Hospital, the Western Cape Provincial Department of Health or another institution deemed equivalent by this University must make sure of programme-specific recommendations which apply to the respective MMed programmes.
+- For admission to the MMed degree programme, a candidate shall have held an MB,ChB degree from this University or another qualification deemed sufficient by this University for at least three years prior to application, and must be registered with the Health Professions Council of South Africa as medical practitioner in the category independent practice.
+Prospective candidates in the following fields of study also shall have completed the ATLS/ACLS/PALS or APLS: Anaesthesiology, Neurosurgery, Emergency Medicine, Otorhinolaryngology, Orthopaedics, and Plastic and Reconstructive Surgery. - Written applications must be submitted, and Senate or the Executive Committee, acting on behalf of Senate, shall decide whether a student is to be admitted to the MMed programme. - A candidate who wishes to register as an MMed student with the University shall occupy a registrar post with the Western Cape Provincial Department of Health or the National Health Laboratory Services.
+Exceptions to this rule will be considered in the following instances: - where a candidate is registered as a special student with the University (refer also to the chapter on Admission as Special Student in Part I of the Calendar) with the sole purpose of attempting the primary subjects prior to registering as an MMed student and to obtaining a position as registrar; and - where a candidate has successfully completed his training time and is only registered to complete his research assignment.

+• Candidates who apply for training posts at the Tygerberg Hospital, the Western Cape Provincial Department of Health or another institution deemed equivalent by this University must make sure of programme-specific recommendations which apply to the respective MMed programmes.
 Enquiries in this regard may be directed to the programme coordinator of the specific programme.